Kutanarcan/ZombieFPS/README.md

 # ZombieFPS
-It's a 3D FPS-Survival game.
+* It's a 3D FPS-Survival game.
+* This developt in 3 days.